mnot/I-D/link-hint/draft.md

 A HTTP link hint is a (key, value) tuple that describes the target resource of a Web link {{RFC5988}}, or the link itself.
-The value's canonical form is a JSON {{RFC4627}} data structure.
+The value's canonical form is a JSON {{RFC4627}} data structure, whose form is defined by the hint's definition.

 Typically, they are serialised in links as target attributes.

-In JSON formats, this can be achieved by simply serialising link hints as an object; for example:
+In JSON-based formats, this can be achieved by simply serialising link hints as an object; for example:

 ~~~
 {